 References are publications that support the biological activity of the product.

-Keywords: Tocriscreen Kinase Inhibitor Toolbox, Tocriscreen Kinase Inhibitor Toolbox supplier, tocriscreen, kinases, toolbox, inhibitors, inhibits, compound, libraries, Tocriscreen, Toolboxes, 6268, Tocris Bioscience
+Keywords: Tocriscreen Kinase Inhibitor Library, Tocriscreen Kinase Inhibitor Library supplier, tocriscreen, kinase, inhibitor, library, kinases, toolbox, inhibitors, inhibits, compound, libraries, Tocriscreen, Compound, Libraries, 6268, Tocris Bioscience

 Citations are publications that use Tocris products.
-Selected citations for Tocriscreen Kinase Inhibitor Toolbox include:
+Selected citations for Tocriscreen Kinase Inhibitor Library include:

 Sandilands et al (2015) p70S6K is regulated by focal adhesion kinase and is required for Src-selective autophagy.
 Cell Signal.
 27 1816 PMID: 26071201